la-bibe/autoHeader/README.md

 ## Known bugs

-- Can't handle function pointers
+- Can't handle function pointers (Update: can now handle the USE of function pointer, not in prototypes for example but only as an affectation)
 - Doesn't handle single line comments

 #### Enjoy ! :)